Polynesian tattoo symbol: flowers

 Flower of hibiscus

 The flower of hibiscus is a constant presence in Polynesian modern tattoos, especially for women.
+It's the emblem flower of Hawaii and it symbolizes beauty, femininity, and passion.

-It's also a symbol of the "island vibe", used to represent the "carpe diem" philosophy of living every moment to its fullest.
+It's also a symbol of the "island vibe," used to represent the "carpe diem" philosophy of living every moment to its fullest.

 Flower of frangipani